 The SEO industry is continually changing due to the frequent changes made to Google’s algorithm.
 Nonetheless, the one aspect of SEO that stays constant is that it’s made up of On-Page and Off-Page activities.
 Your SEO strategy comes down to providing search engines (and let’s face it, we’re mostly talking about Google) with what they need to give the best user experience.

-White hat SEO techniques can, therefore, be grouped like this:
+The four main types of White hat SEO techniques can, therefore, be grouped like this:

-Ultimately, all of these techniques should aim to show search engines how your site ticks three important boxes:
+Ultimately, all of these SEO techniques should aim to show search engines how your site ticks three important boxes:

 Relevancy: Google looks for pages most closely related to your keyword.